Newsletter of the Northwestern Psychoanalytic Society

-Scientific Meetings feature original papers, or classical psychoanalytic papers chosen for their relevance to contemporary psychoanalytic understanding, presented by our psychoanalyst members.
-These presentations provide a venue for discussion and debate of evolving psychoanalytic theory and its application in clinical practice.
-Scientific Meetings are open to members of the Society and to other mental health professionals (including graduate students in medicine, nursing, psychology, social work, and other mental health disciplines) interested in learning more about psychoanalysis, generally, and about the British Object Relations approach, in particular.
+Scientific Meetings feature original paper presentations, or classical psychoanalytic papers chosen for their relevance to contemporary psychoanalytic understanding, presented by our psychoanalyst members and provide a venue for discussion and debate of evolving psychoanalytic theory and its application in clinical practice.
+Scientific meetings are open to members of the Society and other mental health professionals (including graduate students in medicine, nursing, psychology, social work, and other mental health disciplines) interested in learning more about psychoanalysis, generally, and the British Object Relations approach, in particular.
 For those who may be considering advanced training in psychoanalysis, these meetings provide an excellent way of getting to know our analyst members, most of whom also teach in the Institute.
-Check the website calendar later this summer for information on meetings scheduled for the 2012-13 academic year.
+For more information about meetings scheduled for the 2012-13 academic year click here.

-The Education Committee consists of the Director of Training, Dean of Students, Candidate President, and committee chairs from Curriculum, Progression, Faculty Development, Outreach, and Training Analysts.
+The Education Committee consists of committee chairs from Admissions, Curriculum, Faculty Development, Outreach, and Training Analysts.
 The Director of Training chairs the EC and is head of the NPS Institute.
 The first report below pertains to the EC as a whole.
 Subsequent reports are from each of the subcommittees.

 Education Committee - Maxine Anderson

 Adrian Jarreau (Admissions)

 Mirta Berman-Oelsner (Training Analysts)